Funding for research with Azure services

 Microsoft Azure is a platform providing various cloud services, such as virtual servers or services with artificial intelligence.
 Employees of the University of Vienna may use these services provided by the ZID for the purposes of research, subject to a fee at special conditions.
 More information about Microsoft Azure

-In order to support research activities in Azure, the ZID offers financial support for the summer semester 2024.
-A total of 22,000.00 euros is available.
-Up to 4,000.00 euros will be awarded per project.
+In order to support research activities in Azure, the ZID offers financial support for the calendar year 2025.
+A total of 20,000.00 euros is available.
+Up to 5,000.00 euros will be awarded per project.

 Projects with one of the following characteristics will be prioritised when the funding is awarded: